 Create a Load Balancer for Managing SBC Servers

-If you would like to deploy a High Availability architecture for SBC Servers, you need to create a load balancer to monitor and manage the target servers.
+To deploy a High Availability (HA) architecture for your SBC Servers, you must create a load balancer to monitor and manage the target servers.

 Background information